jasonzeng124/jasonzeng124.github.io/_posts/2025-12-28-capps-earlies.md

 My average surprise (or cross-entropy loss, basically $-\log p$ where $p$ denotes the probability that I assigned to the outcome) was 1.11.
 This is higher than a bit, so its basically useless.
 I would've done better assigning all my classmates 50%s and just watching coins flip.

-The base rate in my data was like 43%, so a flat predictor wouldn't do better than me.
+The base rate in my data was like 43%, so a flat predictor wouldn't do much better than me.
 And acceptance rate would do worse than me too.

 I do think I did not predict as well as I could have, some mistakes being: